synapsecns/sanguine/README.md

 We use a two-branch strategy for development:

 - `master`: This is the main development branch where all development happens.
 All regular pull requests (new features, bug fixes, etc) should be opened against this branch.
+  - See [Implementing a New Feature](#scenario-1-implementing-a-new-feature) for more details.
 - `fe-release`: This branch is used for production front-end releases and is the branch that is deployed to production.
 The production front-end always uses the latest commit from this branch.

 > `master` should never be behind `fe-release`!
 The only exception is when a hotfix is needed on the production front-end.